 Principle 6: The Rights Of Individuals

-Furthermore, the right to be forgotten or the right to erasure is putting more power in the hands of the individual to control how his or her data is being manipulated or stored.
-Organisations are obliged to ensure GDPR compliance and focus on policies and procedures to make sure all personnel are aware of the stages of request handling.
+Furthermore, the right to erasure is giving the individual more choice over how their data is being used or preserved.
+Organizations must focus on policies and procedures to ensure that all staff members are aware of the stages of request handling and ensure GDPR compliance.

 The rights of the individual and their sanctity in the shape of a transparent flow of information are essential as one of the data protection principles.